 Trains along the line will operate at speeds up to 110 mph, cutting travel time between Springfield and New Haven to as short as 79 minutes.

 Travelers in New Haven, Wallingford, Meriden, Berlin, Hartford, Windsor, Windsor Locks, and Springfield will be able to board trains every 45 minutes during the morning and evening peak hours and every 90 minutes during off-peak periods.
-When all of the planned improvements are completed, trains will operate every 30 minutes during peak periods.

 The new service will connect with Metro-North’s New Haven Line commuter rail service, Amtrak services on the Northeast Corridor, and Shore Line East service.